 The preaching of the Word of God is a powerful tool for the transformation of church and family life.
-For many years we have been advocates of gathering all the generations together to hear the preaching of the Word of God.
+For many years, we have been advocates of gathering all the generations together to hear the preaching of the Word of God.
 The reason is that there are many well documented times when Moses, Joshua, Ezra, Nehemiah, Jesus, and Paul gathered people together where whole families were listening to the preaching.
-They were united as they were listening to sermons together.
+They were united as they listened to sermons together.
 (Deuteronomy 16:9-11-14; Deuteronomy 31:9-13; Joshua 8:34; Ezra 10:1; Joel 2:15; Ephesians 6:1).

 Simply put: it is the Lord's design to lead both the church and the family through preaching.
 It is not the only way He leads, but it is perhaps one of the primary ways.
 God has provided His people with a weekly experience that is designed to be the key factor in leading both the church and the family simultaneously.

 Here are some tips for making the most of the preaching experience, beginning in the home:

 1. Familiarize your family with the sermon text

 Fathers, familiarize your family with the Scripture passage the pastor is going to be preaching from the coming Sunday.
 In our church, we actually have a weekly Men’s Bible Study on Tuesday mornings for this express purpose.
 We want our men to teach their families what the upcoming Scripture text is all about before the pastor preaches on it.
 We meet on Tuesday mornings at 6:00 am and walk through the text in order to understand the meaning.
 We do this to help our men understand what the text is saying.
 Our desire is that everyone in the church will come to worship on Sunday having already reviewed the terminology, theology, and the central message of the passage.
 We want them to work through some of the practical applications for their lives beforehand.

 2. Prepare your family to hear the sermon